Railwatch is published by Railfuture

 Britain's Growing Railway is an essential tool for rail campaigners, giving construction costs, funders, and station specifications, with examples of stations and lines where patronage has far exceeded expectations

-The book costs £9.95 including postage and packing
+The price of this book has been reduced to just £5.00 including postage and packing

 You can buy Britain's Growing Railway direct from Railfuture